skullernet/q2pro/README.md

 ## License

+- Q2pro is licensed under the GPL-2.0 license.
+- Q2pro-jump is licensed under the GPL-2.0 license.
+- strafe_helper is licensed under the MPL-2.0 license.

+Any modifications made to the files covered by those licenses follow their original licenses.

-This project is licensed under the GPL-2.0 license.
-See the LICENSE file for details.
-No warranty is provided and no rights are reserved for the changes introduced in this project.
-You are free to use them in any way you like as long as you comply with the upstream q2pro license.
+No warranty is provided and no additional rights are reserved for the changes introduced in this project.